Strawberry Oatmeal Bars (Thick, Chewy, 5 Ingredients)

 Key Ingredients

 - Peanut butter.
 Smooth and drippy peanut butter with no added salt or sugar.
 I’ve also made these with almond butter, and they taste fantastic.
+For nut-free bars, use tahini or sunflower seed butter.

 - Banana.
 Banana also helps hold the bars together without the need for eggs or butter.
-The riper the banana, the sweeter these bars will be!
+The riper the banana, the sweeter these bars will be.

 - Vanilla extract.
 Optional, but I love the subtle flavor it adds.